 I can still remember how I felt during my illness….. but sometimes it seems so far in the past.
 I think you appreciate it more when you haven’t done the changes and renovations quickly.
 It was definitely that what kept me going.
 I was determined: if I can get through this ….I can do this…

-The one thing you do learn, you don’t have an endless pot of money and sometimes you are better to live in it and get a feel for it and plan ahead what you want to do.
+The one thing you do learn is that you don’t have an endless pot of money.
+Sometimes you are better to live in it and get a feel for it and plan ahead what you want to do.

 When I first got the house I felt really good.
 I’ve got my own house.
 I felt grown up.
 Then there was the period when I really didn’t enjoy being in the house….
 Then, when I was ill, I liked the safety of the house and I was reconnecting with it again… although it was a really bad shape, very old fashioned and not much done to it.

 Now that I’ve done it up to the way that I like, I really enjoy coming home to it.
 I don’t dread coming in.

 If I’m in the house I spend most of my time here, because it’s bright… maybe reading or doing something on the internet.
 When family are around we would all come in here to cook and eat and talk.